Quincy17/Quincy17/README.md

 ## 🏆 Projects

 - ✅ Built a full LMS for Olympiad preparation
-- ✅ Created VR boxing prototype in Unity
+- ✅ Created Chemulation-VR in Unity (A learning based game for chemistry)
 - ✅ Built an Internship Management System for JTI POLINEMA
 - ✅ Built a Thesis Submission System for JTI POLINEMA